 William Acheff was born on January 28, 1947, in Anchorage, Alaska, of Georgian, Russian, Scottish, Dutch, and Athabascan Indian ancestry.
 His grandfather came to Alaska in 1898 at the onset of the Alaskan gold rush.

 Acheff’s art career began with a chance meeting with Italian artist Roberto Lupetti in 1969.
 From that first visit to the Lupetti studio, Acheff’s artistic potential found a direction.
 In 1973, energized and restless, Acheff wandered into Taos and within several months discovered the Native American artifacts that would define his career.
 Still in Taos—while discovering and exploring new visions—the excitement persists.

-Acheff’s style is suggestive of Dutch still-life painters from the seventeenth to the nineteenth centuries, particularly the Harnett trompe l’oeil school.
+Acheff’s style is suggestive of Dutch still-life painters from the 17th to the 19th centuries, particularly the Harnett trompe l’oeil school.
 At the Autry Museum’s 1998 Masters of the American West, Acheff won the Masters of the American West Award, given in recognition of the work acquired for the museum’s permanent collection.
 He is semi-retired as of 2017.

 William Acheff is represented by Settlers West Galleries Inc., Tucson, Arizona.